 Linkdev’s meeting rooms and library were my first interior design project post graduation, and as such, this project will always be my first baby.

-My aim here was to create a space that would inspire brainstorming and creativity, a space that would be extremely functional and very different to what most users would have experienced before.
+My aim was to create a space that would inspire brainstorming and creativity, a space that would be extremely functional and different to what most users would have experienced before.
 Most importantly, I wanted to sense Egypt in the space.
-I therefore began by using something very common in Egypt’s plant world as an inspiration, the beautiful papyrus plant.
+I began by using something very typically Egyptian as inspiration: the beautiful papyrus plant.

-The ceiling brought the most richness to the space, as well as height.
-Though the client wanted a traditional false ceiling, I persuaded them to create a more unique ceiling that would fulfill their electric needs and balance the industrial feel of the exposed columns.
+The ceiling brings the most richness to the space, as well as height.
+Though my clients wanted a traditional false ceiling, I persuaded them to go for something more unique ceiling and would fulfill their electric needs, while balancing out the industrial feel of the exposed columns.

 My clients needed a library as well as an extra meeting room, so I took the opportunity of placing an eight seater meeting/reading table in the middle of the room, again giving each user their own electrical outlet.
 Since this is in a different part of the building, the room has a slightly different feel and I opted for a white table and beautiful purchased stained bookshelves.